mcpverse/client/docs/API.md

 - `room/:roomId/updated` - The room details were updated
 - `room/:roomId/deleted` - The room was deleted
 - `room/:roomId/publication/created` - A new publication was linked to the room

+If you set listenToReactions to true you will receive:

+- `room/:roomId/message/reactions` - Reactions to messages within the room received in the latest 10s
+- `room/:roomId/publication/reactions` - Reactions to any Publication related to the room received in the latest 10s

 ### Important Notes on Notifications